VorholtLab/i-At-LSPHERE/Scripts/ModelGeneration/README.md

 2. Open MATLAB and the 'gapFillModelTFA.m' script.
 This script generates genome-scale metabolic models from previously-generated CarveMe reconstructions and experimental data using the matTFA (Thermodynamic Flux Analysis, Salvy *et al.*, 2019) and NICEgame (Vayena *et al.*, 2022) pipelines.

-     This script takes a CarveMe reconstruction of an organism and its corresponding experimental data (in .xlsx format representing growth/no growth on carbon sources) as its main inputs.
+     This script takes a CarveMe draft metabolic model of an organism and its corresponding experimental data (in .xlsx format representing growth/no growth on carbon sources) as its main inputs.
 It performs gapfilling using NICEgame and matTFA, which merge the corresponding draft model with a universal metabolite/reaction database and constrains reactions using thermodynamic information.
 NICEgame then finds candidate reactions that need to be added to the reconstructions to enable growth on each carbon source.

      The script then selects the best combination of gapfilled reactions to use by predicting the growth/no growth phenotype of each model on combinations of solutions.
 It then saves COBRA model files for downstream curation.

 **Key outputs:**
   * List of candidate reactions for gapfilling (in 'FBA/Models/NICEgame/GapfillingResults/')
-  * Preliminary gapfilled models (in 'FBA/Models/NICEgame/Gapfilled/')
+  * Gapfilled models (one per organism, in 'FBA/Models/NICEgame/Gapfilled/')

 ## Perform additional model curation to resolve false negative and positive growth: